 Get involved in your local community.
-Here's some social and support organisations doing valuable work for LGBTQI people in Sydney and wider Australia.
+These social and support organisations do valuable work for LGBTQI+ people in Sydney and wider Australia.

 ACON is NSW's and Australia's largest community-based gay, lesbian, bisexual and transgender health and HIV/AIDS organisation.
 Visit their website.